- Hide menu

 Works are for sale to private collectors and public museums.
 Artworks are signed and dated, limited editions of just 5.
 As such, new works can sell out quickly.

 Collections of works can also be loaned from the artist for exhibitions.
-Contact firstname.lastname@example.org about purchasing and the loan of work.
+Contact firstname.lastname@example.org about purchasing or the loan of work.

 Fellowship at Museum of Glass, Washington, 2011